-- (i) Near the head of the south branch of Los Peñasquitos Canyon, the boundary is moved seaward to the five-mile limit as described in Section 30103 and as specifically shown on map 33. - (j) In the City of San Diego, approximately 1,855 acres known as the Mount Soledad and La Jolla Mesa areas are added as specifically shown on map 34; provided however, that on or before February 29, 1980, and pursuant to either subdivision (d) of Section 30610 or Section 30610.5, the commission shall exclude from coastal development permit requirements any single family residence within the area specified in this subdivision.
-No coastal development permit shall be required for any improvement, maintenance activity, relocation, or reasonable expansion of any commercial radio or television transmission facilities within the area specified in this subdivision unless any such proposed activity could result in a significant change in the density or intensity of use in such area or could have a significant adverse impact on highly scenic resources of public importance; provided, however, that no prior review by the commission of any such activity shall be required. - (k) In the City of San Diego, approximately 30 acres known as the Famosa Slough is added as specifically shown on maps 34 and 35.
+(i) Near the head of the south branch of Los Peñasquitos Canyon, the boundary is moved seaward to the five-mile limit as described in Section 30103 and as specifically shown on map 33.

+(j) In the City of San Diego, approximately 1,855 acres known as the Mount Soledad and La Jolla Mesa areas are added as specifically shown on map 34.
+However, on or before February 29, 1980, and pursuant to either subdivision (d) of Section 30610 or Section 30610.5, the commission shall exclude from coastal development permit requirements any single family residence within the area specified in this subdivision.
+No coastal development permit shall be required for any improvement, maintenance activity, relocation, or reasonable expansion of any commercial radio or television transmission facilities within the area specified in this subdivision unless the proposed activity could result in a significant change in the density or intensity of use in the area or could have a significant adverse impact on highly scenic resources of public importance.
+However, no prior review by the commission of this activity shall be required.

+(k) In the City of San Diego, approximately 30 acres known as the Famosa Slough is added as specifically shown on maps 34 and 35.

 (Added by Ch.
 1109, Stats.
-1979; Amended by: Ch.
+1979.
+Amended by Ch.
 1360, Stats.
 1980; Ch.
 43, Stats.
-1982.)
+1982; Ch.
+583, Stats.
+2006; Ch.
+97, Stats.
+2022.)